isomerpages/nhg-ohrpp/_quality/Research Monitoring.md

 <p>Under the Human Biomedical Research Act (HBRA), part 5, section 23(2),
 each Research Institution (RI) is required to supervise, review and proactively monitor its human biomedical research (HBR) studies.&nbsp;</p>
-<p>In NHG, a monitoring framework was developed to meet this statutory requirement.
+<p>In NHG Health, a monitoring framework was developed to meet this statutory
-The objectives of the NHG Monitoring Programme are to:</p>
+requirement.
+The objectives of the NHG Health Monitoring Programme are to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Safeguard the safety and well-being of the research participants</p>